dcsan/ts-mern/README.md

 ## quick start
-add a .env file in your backend directory with app configuration. see the `backend/.env.example`. this will be git ignored so you can put passwords, dbname etc in here
+Add a .env file in your `backend/.env` with app configuration and environemnt variables

+See the `backend/.env.example`. this will be git ignored so you can put passwords, dbname etc in here

+change these variables for security

+    AUTH_SHARED_SECRET=my-auth-shared-secret-hash-here

 ## running the app